 Mary Jackson lives in London.
 Her career to date has been somewhat varied.
 Having been told at a young age that fine words butter no parsnips, she determined to put this theory to the test.
 To this end she worked in a greengrocer's, speaking fine words to parsnips and truth to power.
 Other duties included adding apples to pears and insult to injury.
 Fired for correcting a misplaced apostrophe, she began helping out on a whelk stall in the East End, but was fired again for stealing bits of Cockney rhyming slang and selling them on the black market.
 Her current employment is unknown, but she aspires to work as a metaphor mixer in a large bakery, where she hopes to have her cake and eat her words.
 Ms. Jackson blogs at The Iconoclast and her articles for New English Review are archived here.

 Jerry Gordon is Sr. Vice President of World Encounter Institute and Sr. Editor for New English Review.
 He is a former Army Intelligence officer who served during the Viet Nam era.
 Mr. Gordon has published widely in such outlets as FrontPageMagazine, The American Thinker, WorldNetDaily, ChronWatch, New English Review, Israpundit and others.
 He has been a frequent guest discussing Middle East issues on radio in both the U.S. and Canada.
+He is a frequent co-host on the weekly Lisa Benson Radio Show on National Security Issues on the Salem Radio Network broadcast on KKNT960 from Phoenix, Arizona.
+He has been co-host on the periodic International Middle East Roundtable discussions with noted experts broadcast on Northwest Florida’s Talk Radio station, 1330AMWEBY.
+Mr. Gordon's New English Review articles are archived here.
+His collection of interviews, The West Speaks, was published by the NER Press in 2O12.
 He is a graduate of both Boston and Columbia Universities.
-He is the author of an excellent collection of interviews, The West Speaks.
-Mr. Gordon's New English Review articles are archived here.

 Richard L. Rubenstein is President Emeritus and Distinguished Professor of Religion at the University of Bridgeport and Lawton Distinguished Professor of Religion Emeritus at Florida State University.
 He is the author of numerous books and articles on Jewish theology, the Holocaust and other issues including After Auschwitz: Radical Theology and Contemporary Judaism, The Cunning of History, My Brother Paul and Dissolving Alliance: The United States and the Future of Europe and Jihad and Genocide (2010).